An Interview with Trine Risvik, a northern lights tour guide from the Tromsø Friluftsenter in Northern Norway.

 If and when I leave Norway, I know for sure what my most enduring memory will be: my first and (still to this day) most spectacular sighting of the aurora borealis.

-It was made all the more special by the good folk at the Tromsø Friluftsenter, one of many Troms-based tour companies offering a chase for the northern lights.
 What I found nice about the Friluftsenter is rather stick you on a coach and drive for hours, they own a farm a short drive from Tromsø, in a prime spot for northern lights hunting.

 It was a terrific experience, so much so that I phoned up my guide Trine one year later for an interview.
 Enjoy!